-- Crest – the red cliff is the Ness of Shaldon, where my mother grew up and was an influence into my name.
-The owl is Balthazar, a horned owl that lives in my back yard and is also an allusion to my service in the U.S. Air Force as is the chevron on its chest.
-The Great Horned Owl has no equal in the sky, it is swift, silent, and deadly at night.
+- Crest – the red cliff is the Ness of Shaldon.
+The owl is Balthazar, a horned owl and an allusion to military service in the U.S. Air Force.
+The Great Horned Owl has no equal in the sky.
+It is swift, silent, and deadly at night.

-- Arms – the saltire cross is the Greek “Chi” which spells the first letter of my name.
-It is also a powerful protection symbol, an allusion to many years in the protection of others in military, state, and private sectors.
-The four fireballs represent my four children; each born in a different season.
-The height of the fireballs are the summer solstice on top, the two equinoxes in the center, and the winter solstice at the bottom of the shield.
-Fireballs also allude to my maternal great grandfather Sir Peter Ball, Baronet of Mamhead, Devonshire, England who bore three fireballs on his arms.
+- Arms – the saltire cross is the Greek “Chi” which spells the first letter of Clifford.
+It is also a powerful and ancient protective symbol, an allusion to many years in the protection of others in military, state, and private sectors.
+The four fireballs represent four children; each born in a different season.
+The fireball on top represents the summer solstice, the two in the middle represent the two equinoxes, and lower fireball represents the winter solstice.
+Fireballs also allude to a maternal great grandfather Sir Peter Ball, First Baronet of Mamhead, Devonshire, who bore three fireballs on his arms.

 Granted under the authority of Queen Elizabeth II on September 2014, approved by the Duke of Norfolk, Earl Marshal Edward Fitzalan-Howard, signed and sealed by the Garter Principle King of Arms Thomas Woodcock, Clarencieux King of Arms Patric Laurence Dickinson, and Nolroy and Ulster King of Arms Timothy Duke, and designed by the Rouge Croix Pursuivant John Michael Allen-Petrie of the College of Arms in London England.

-A copy of these arms are hand painted into the London College of Arms registers in perpetuity for myself and my male descendants and my pedigree is registered.
+A copy of these arms are hand-painted into the London College of Arms registers in perpetuity for the armiger and his male descendants and the pedigree is registered.